Every industry has its own regulator – an authority that sets standards and improves cooperation inside. The air travel

 But how are IATA and travel agencies connected?
 Why do travel businesses that issue airline tickets have to be IATA-accredited?
 What are the options for businesses of different sizes and how is IATA-accreditation accomplished?
 Let’s explore the possibilities.

 Today, IATA decides who should distribute air travel products and how they should go about it.
 It supervises travel businesses by suggesting standards.
-For instance, IATA codes are used everywhere traveling and aviation intersect.
+For instance, IATA codes (numbers) are used everywhere traveling and aviation intersect.
 Think airline designator codes for reservations, ticketing, scheduling, and documentation; a prefix code to classify passengers and cargo; a baggage tag issuer code to simplify baggage handling; and a location code for easier package handling.
 These codes are even relevant to those airlines that haven’t signed an agreement with IATA.

 Back in the 1920s when the mushrooming travel agencies started distributing flight tickets, they acted as clearinghouses or a middleman between travelers and airlines.
 In addition to spreading vouchers, travel agencies were responsible for smooth money transactions.
 When IATA emerged in 1945, it took over these processes and became a mediator between travel agencies and airlines.

-That is how IATA accreditation was introduced.
+That is how IATA accreditation (sometimes referred to as IATA certification) was introduced.
 It exists to safeguard airlines and monitor the revenue flow.
 So, in order to get access to airline inventories, a travel agency is supposed to undergo verification by IATA.
 In this case, an airline won’t have to check an agency over again every time an agent connects to the carrier’s reservation system.
 If a distributor is IATA-accredited, it’s a reliable partner.

 On top of that, IATA processes all sales reports between an airline and an agency through its Billing and Settlement Plan (BSP) – a system created to streamline selling, reporting, and transferring operations for IATA-accredited agents.

 If you want to do a deeper dive into IATA’s history and how it works today, watch our video.